 - Acting without thinking

 These symptoms of ADHD in children can cause significant problems in a child’s life, such as underachievement at school, poor social interaction with other children and adults, and problems with discipline.

-Attention-deficit/hyperactivity disorder or ADHD is a brain disorder that shows a continuous pattern of hyperactivity or inattention and hence hinders the proper development and functioning of the brain.
-There is currently no physiological, psychological, neuroanatomical, or biochemical reason that explains the cause of Attention-deficit hyperactivity disorder.
-Although researchers cannot yet prove what the cause of this condition is, it is believed that genetics is responsible.
+Attention-deficit/hyperactivity disorder, or ADHD, is a brain disorder that shows a continuous pattern of hyperactivity or inattention and hence hinders the proper development and functioning of the brain.
+There is currently no physiological, psychological, neuroanatomical, or biochemical reason that explains the cause of attention-deficit hyperactivity disorder.
+Although researchers cannot yet prove this condition is the cause, genetics is believed to be responsible.

-However, Attention-deficit hyperactivity disorder is a complex disorder.
-It is complex not to diagnose accurately and to treat properly.
-The complexity of this disorder and the diversity of the children living with it are the things making its treatment a bit difficult.
+However, attention-deficit hyperactivity disorder is a complex disorder.
+It is complex not to diagnose accurately and to treat appropriately.
+The complexity of this disorder and the diversity of the children living with it are the things that make its treatment a bit difficult.

 Symptoms of ADHD in adults